JavaDeveloper456788/FirebaseDatabaseUploader/readme.md

 If you are on Linux or Mac just open the terminal. cd to the directory and run the command ``python3 app.py``

 All of the functionality of the app is self explaimentory.
 Just run the app everything else is automated.

+You will need to run the "run_cache_checker.bat" to upload the data cached for usage limit.
+You can also set up this bat file to run every 24 hour to automatically upload any data cached if needed.
+Please refer to your OS instruction for the details.